Taxco: History

+Geography

+Taxco is located in the north-central part of the state, 36 kilometres (22 miles) from the city of Iguala, 135 kilometres (84 miles) from the state capital of Chilpancingo and 170 kilometres (106 miles) southwest of Mexico City.

 Climate

 The climate in Taxco is mild, with average highs around 27 C and average lows around 17 C year-round.
 The dry season lasts from November to April, with rains typically occurring from June to September.

 Demographics and development

 Taxco's population as of 2010 was 52,217 (in 13,933 households), of whom 48% were men and 52% were women.
 Taxco's population grew rapidly from 1950 (10,023) to 2000 (50,488).

 Taxco's development indicators are fairly good relative to other towns and cities in Mexico.
 As of 2010, approximately 38% of residents aged 15 and over lacked a basic education (including 17% who did not finish primary education), and approximately 6% of residents aged 15 and over were illiterate.
 Approximately 87% of homes had refrigerators, and 51% had washing machines.
 Approximately 8% of homes lacked piped water, and 5% had a dirt floor.

 Economy and transportation

 Silverwork and tourism related to Taxco's status as a silver town is the mainstay of the economy.
 Mining is no longer a major employer in the city; the last major mining operation on the outskirts of town, Industrial Minera México S.A., phased out operations beginning in 2007 due to the depletion of reserves and labor problems.
 Most commercial activity related to silver is the production and sale of silver jewelry, silverware and other goods.
 Commerce in silver here is both regional and international.
 Streets in the town are filled with silvershops selling jewelry, silverware and other goods.
 The city has been named one of Mexico's "Pueblos Mágicos" (Magical Towns) due to the quality of the silverwork, the colonial constructions and the surrounding scenery.

 Taxco lies along Mexican Federal Highway 95 and the toll road Mexican Federal Highway 95D.
 Taxco has two long-distance bus stations: the Terminal Estrella de Oro in the south and the Autobuses Estrella Blanca station in the northeast.
 There is no airport in Taxco.
 Transport within Taxco is generally by taxi, or "Kombis"—converted Volkswagen vans that serve as minibuses.